 Here you will imported products and brands.
 Everything from American peanut butter to Norwegian or Swedish crisp bread.
 Located in the same shopping alley as Buddy Samui Boutique Hotel in north Lamai, opposite Buddy Beer Restaurant.

 This specific kind of comfortable trousers have been worn by fishermen in Thailand for centuries but the origin of the trousers is disputed.
 Some fisherman's pants comes with a attached belt made of the same fabric as the trousers, while other pants require that you use them together with your own belt.

-Today the pants are not just worn by fishermen, but also by backpackers, yoga instructors and people in general.
-They have become very popular as they both are very comfortable to wear and attractive and both men and women can use them.
+Today the pants are not just worn by fishermen, but also by backpackers, yoga instructors, devoted meditators and people in general.
+They have become very popular as they are very comfortable to wear and attractive and both men and women can use them.
 But there is one huge difference with these pants and cheaper ones.
 These ones are made by 100% authentic and high quality fabrics, not cheaper mass produced replacements.

-If you are looking for genuine Thai fisherman pants in Koh Samui, there is a shop available in Lamai, close to the beach and a bridge that takes you to the beach (see the map below).
+If you are looking for genuine Thai fisherman pants in Koh Samui, there is a shop available in Southern Lamai, between the gym 'Ultra Bodies Fitness' and the small bridge that takes you to the beach (see the map below).
 The pants are available in many fabrics such as silk, cotton, linen, hemp and various organic materials.
 The quality is very high.
 For further information, their location and contact details, please check out their website here

 FISHERMEN'S PANTS ON A LINE - Photo by unknown